sharpcoding/key-value-state-container/README.md

 - reducers are `async`
 - even simpler: no need to write thunks or middlewares
 - `autoActions` optional function, making it possible to "dispatch actions from reducer"
+- `autoState` optional function for recalculated and read-only attributes (kind of `computed` in MobX or `createSlice` in `redux-toolkit`, but simpler - takes as arguments mainly state and the action, returns a new state - please read documentation for more details),
-- smaller codebase, ready to be extended
+- smaller codebase, ready to get extended
 - (probably) shallow learning curve, as there are less features
 - no immer support, no state slices etc
 - handles race conditions by using action queue and `immediateState` attribute